 I first teach my clients how to let go of the tension they are holding onto in their chests, and when they do this it calms them and their nervous system – then they feel so much better and their anxiety disappears.
 This becomes a sustainable change too.

-If you’re anxious and you’re holding onto tension in your upper chest, and you want help to learn how to live anxiety free, call me and request a free 20 minute consultation.
+If you’re anxious and you’re holding onto tension in your upper chest, and you want help to learn how to live anxiety free.
 We can discuss how I can help you, and you can ask any questions you may have.

 Enjoy your breathing!